 \subsection{Normal Modes Formulation - conservative dynamics in the linear regime}

-In this section a brief review of the formulation of normal modes in micromagnetic systems is given.
-For detailed and rigorous statement, the reader can refer to ref.\cite{dAquino_JCP2009}\\ Let us consider a magnetic body occupying the region $\Omega$, which magnetization field is indicated as $\bm M(\bm r,t)$.
-For a given temperature, well below the Curie's one of the material, the fundamental micromagnetic constraint $|\bm M(\bm r,t)| = M_s(T)$ is assumed, where $M_s(T)$ is the saturation magnetization of the material at temperature $T$.
-Introducing the magnetization unit vector $\bm m(r,t)$, the micromagnetic constraint can be rewritten as:
+In this section, a brief review of the formulation of normal modes in micromagnetic systems is given.
+For details, the reader can refer to ref.\cite{dAquino_JCP2009}.\\ Let us consider a magnetic body occupying the region $\Omega$ whose magnetization field is denoted as $\bm M(\bm r,t)$.
+For a given temperature, well below the Curie temperature of the material, the fundamental micromagnetic constraint $|\bm M(\bm r,t)| = M_\mathrm{s}(T)$ is assumed, where $M_\mathrm{s}(T)$ is the saturation magnetization of the material at temperature $T$.
+By introducing the magnetization unit vector $\bm m(r,t)$, the micromagnetic constraint can be rewritten as:

-In terms of energy, the magnetic state is characterized by the Gibbs-Landau free energy functional, which in dimensionless unit can be written as:
+In terms of energy, the magnetic state is characterized by the Gibbs-Landau free energy functional, which in dimensionless units can be written as: